Munderga

 Munderga is a panchayat village in the southern state of Karnataka, India.
 Administratively, Munderga is under Yadgir Taluka of Yadgir District in Karnataka.
-The village of Munderga is 6 km by road west of the village of Ramasamudra, and 5 km by road east of the town of Yadgir.
+Munderga is 6 km by road west of the village of Ramasamudra, and 5 km by road east of the town of Yadgir.
 The nearest railhead is in Yadgir.

 There are four villages in the gram panchayat: Munderga, Ashoknagar, Belgera, and Kurkumbal.